-- supporting the European Commission's review of the appropriate level of capital charges for Simple, Transparent and Standardised (STS) securitisations.
+- considering the inclusion of macro-prudential tools in Solvency II, where we have identified concerns with how regulators could respond to a period of substantial market stress.
+We discuss this later on in our response to the Committee's specific recommendations: - welcoming the European Commission's proposal to amend the standard formula to introduce a more tailored treatment for qualifying infrastructure investment assets to support insurers' investment in long-term assets; - supporting the European Commission's review of the appropriate level of capital charges for Simple, Transparent and Standardised (STS) securitisations.
 Current charges on STS securitisations could be lowered without jeopardising protection for policyholders; - finding a common basis to derive and apply discount curves under different currencies and different national markets to improve comparability between different jurisdictions; - reviewing the treatment of sovereign exposures under Solvency II with a view to adding spread risk and concentration risk charges for EU government bonds; and - reviewing the definition of 'financial institutions' under Solvency II.
 Currently Solvency II requires that entities which would be 'financial institutions' according to the Capital Requirements Regulation (CRR) should be treated according to CRR valuation in the group solvency calculation.
 This could pose a significant administrative burden for groups which do not have any entities regulated under the CRR, but which still include entities that fall under the definition of 'financial institutions'.

 However, while we remain a member of the European Union (EU) however, these issues will continue to be governed by the Solvency II framework.
-We consider it best not to speculate at this stage on where and how a future UK regime should depart from Solvency II, given that this will depend on the wider terms agreed by governments in the ongoing EU www.bankofengland.co.uk/paper/2016/boe-response-to-european-commission-call-for-evidence-oneu-regulatory-framework-for-financial.
+We consider it best not to speculate at this stage on where and how a future UK regime should depart from Solvency II, given that this will depend on the wider terms agreed by governments in the ongoing EU eu-regulatory-framework-for-financial.

 &lt;sup>32 See the Bank of England's response to the European Commission's call for evidence on the EU regulatory framework for financial services, February 2016.
-Available at:
+Available at: www.bankofengland.co.uk/paper/2016/boe-response-to-european-commission-call-for-evidence-onwithdrawal negotiations.

-withdrawal negotiations.
 But there are many areas highlighted by the Committee which can be considered and acted on now (see below).